File information

 Follower, Animal, NPC, Child?

 The original follower system identifies two types of characters: the follower, and the animal follower.
+They can be thought of as basic followers.

 Why can I give Animal Followers hidden weapons and mounts?
 They won't use it.

-This is not recommended, the option was only included for experimenting/mod developers.
+This is not recommended, the option was only included for experimenting & mod developers.

 What's this about infighting?